 Each time it used the person blows into it three times.
 Their best score is the one that is recorded.
 Peak flow charts can be downloaded from Asthma UK (4).

-Generally when the peak flow rate drops significantly (usually by about a third from your usual peak) it is time to contact your GP.
+Generally when your peak flow rate drops significantly (usually by about a third from your usual peak) it is time to contact your GP.

 Some people will be prescribed spacers to use with their inhalers.

-Traditionally children were given them as it can be too tricky for a child to effectively use an a metered dose inhaler.
+Traditionally children were given them as it was felt that they often struggled to use their metered dose inhaler effectively.
 However it's now recognised that everyone can benefit from using a spacer if the inhaler accommodates them.